vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 Besides the traditional MQTT connectivity, the Wise-4012 also offers REST endpoints to check the state of the input channels and set the output channels.

-For the digital input, we can use the `http://<MyServer>/di_value/slot_0` endpoint.
+For the digital input, we use the `http://<MyServer>/di_value/slot_0` endpoint.
 The following screenshot shows the JSON data source and the structure that is returned.
 We use the `DIVal[0]` path to access the first channel and get its value.

 ![image](/assets/2024-10-17/080.png)

-For the analog input the endpoints is a bit different: http://<MyServer>/ai_value/slot_0 and so is the JSON that contains the analog input data.
+The endpoints for the analog inputs have `/ai_value/` instead of `/di_value/`.
+So `http://<MyServer>/ai_value/slot_0` is the JSON that contains the analog input data.

 ![image](/assets/2024-10-17/090.png)